The following article is written by our partners at Fluence as part of our In conversation with … series.

 In many crops, a plant’s growth is heavily influenced by the amount of light it is exposed to each day, so turning the lights on at the wrong time could cause the plant to transition to a different stage of development, potentially costing a grower a significant loss in production.
 In the same way that Fluence’s lighting products incorporate the latest research in photobiology, growers can also rely on Fluence’s products to be demonstrably secure.

 Fluence recently announced the launch of their Wireless Flex Dimming, a simple and flexible wireless lighting control solution that enables growers to replace traditional dimming cables with wireless control.
 When the Wireless Flex Dimming Receiver is combined with its companion 0-10V Adapter and a climate computer or scheduler, Wireless Flex Dimming enables the brightness level of Fluence luminaires to be controlled wirelessly through an industry-standard control signal.

-We built security into Wireless Flex Dimming in three steps:
+We built security into Wireless Flex Dimming in four steps:

 - We used industry best practices during development.

 - We not only relied on OSRAM industry experience but used third-party experts to review our approach during the design process.

 - We selected pre-certified components for our design, including the PSA Certified nRF52840 Series from Nordic, which is based on the Arm Cortex-M4 processor and Arm Cryptocell-310 security IP.

 - We validated our implementation through a third-party certification, PSA Certified Level 1, from an independent evaluation lab, Riscure.